-This tutorial will give you a flying start to using the $\mu$ Tasker on the Luminary Micro LM3SXXXX devices.
-It can be fully simulated using VisualStudio 6.0 or higher and can be run on the various common evaluation boards (specific configurations for the LM3S6965 and LM3S8962 are discussed), for which Rowley CrossWorks, IAR, Keil uVision and GCC project configurations are available.
-Building the project using GCC is included as an optional postbuild step when working in VisualStudio, but debugging with the GNU tool chain is not discussed.
+This tutorial will give you a flying start to using the μTasker on the NXP LPC2XXX.
+It can be fully simulated using VisualStudio 6.0 or higher and can be run on the various common evaluation boards (specific configurations for the Keil MCB2300 and Olimex LPC2378-STK evaluation boards are discussed in more detail), for which Rowley CrossWorks, IAR, Keil uVision and GCC project configurations are available.
+Building the project using GCC is included as an optional post-build step when working in VisualStudio, but debugging with the GNU tool chain is not discussed.
+Generally a JTAG debugger should be used together with the chosen development environment.

-Although there are various ways to work with the LM3SXXXX, the following method is described in this tutorial:
+Although there are various ways to work with the LPC2XXX, the following methods are described in this tutorial: